A comparison of smooth basis constructions for isogeometric analysis: Quantitative comparison

-After the creation of the linear multi-patch object, $h$-, $p$- and $k$-refinement steps can be performed to construct a multi-basis corresponding to the patch lay-out on which unstructured splines can be constructed.
-For the Almost-$C^1$ and D-Patch constructions, the bases are constructed by refining and elevating the initial linear basis up to the desired degree and regularity, after which the the Almost-$C^1$ and D-Patch basis and geometry are computed.
-An Almost-$C^1$ geometry is provided in \cref{fig:car_almostC1}.
-For the Approx.~$C^1$ and AS-$G^1$ methods, the construction of a basis from an arbitrary geometry obtained from the procedure mentioned above is not always possible.
-As can be seen in \cref{fig:USconstraints}, the Approx.~$C^1$ requires a geometry that is $G^2$ continuous to find approximations of the gluing data.
-The AS-$G^1$ construction requires an analysis-suitable geometry, which can be constructed following \cite{Kapl2018}.
-With the geometry from \cref{fig:car_almostC1}, which is at most $C^1$, the construction of the Approx.~$C^1$ fails due to the $G^2$ condition.
-A remedy for this would be to construct a geometry with geometric continuity $G^2$ using the fitting algorithm from \cite{Marsala2023}.
-Furthermore, an AS-$G^1$ construction for the geometry in \cref{fig:car_almostC1} has not been constructed because the algorithm for the construction of an analysis-suitable parameterization \cite{Kapl2018} is not demonstrated on large scale.
 Furthermore, penalty methods have been used in the context of modal analysis on a 27 patch composite wind-turbine blade in \cite{Herrema2019}, where the variation of the element size of interface elements seems rather small.
 In the present paper, an attempt was made to apply the penalty method on the geometry in \cref{fig:car_almostC1}, but unidentifiable vibration modes were obtained, possibly because of the large variation of element lengths across the interfaces of the domain, challenging the determination of a suitable penalty parameter $\alpha$.\\